 Apple’s update to its Apple TV set-top box is a lot of fun if you like apps.

-The "new" Apple TV, or 4th generation of the Apple TV promises an exciting world of voice-activated searching, content discovery and apps covering everything from travel to games.
+The "new" Apple TV, or fourth generation of the Apple TV, promises an exciting world of voice-activated searching, content discovery and apps covering everything from travel to games.
 It’s a bold gambit from Apple that brings the Apple TV experience much closer to that of the rest of Apple’s iOS devices, as well as giving it a potential foothold in the lucrative console market.

 But should you buy one?
 Here’s the basic specifications for the fourth generation model.

 |Wireless||Wi-Fi 802.11ac with MIMO*|

 |Video output||HDMI support|

 |Wired connection||10/100 ethernet|